picture of a trainer talking to a group of people at an acc event

 They include:

-Showing 1 to 11 of 11 events
+Showing 1 to 8 of 8 events

 Please join us for an ACC guided retreat in the beautiful surroundings of Launde Abbey.
 We are inviting ACC members to come away for a time of relaxation and spiritual rejuvenation.
 We hope that this will be a time for members to take time to pause and reflect in November 2025.
-More information will follow nearer the time.

 This training is suitable for experienced pastoral carers and church leaders who wish to understand more about why people struggle with doubts and questions about their faith, why so many people are ‘deconstructing’ their faith, and how they can support people through this process.